What patients and families need to know

 Take a look at our table which outlines eligibility requirements:

 The doctoral internship is a full-time experience for the calendar year, beginning July 1, 2019 and ending June 30, 2020.

 Interviews are by invitation only.
 In order to be considered for an interview, your completed application must be received by November 1, 2019.
 Interviews and tours will be conducted on only two dates: January 8th and 15th of 2020.
 We will not be able to conduct individual interviews on additional dates.
 Invitations for interviews will be sent before December 15.
 Please do not call before December 15th.

 The Internship Program at Children's National is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 This site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking information from any intern applicant.
 Children’s National will be participating in the APPIC Internship Matching Program; applicants should register for the match.

 Interns receive a yearly stipend of $29,120.00 plus the fringe benefit package for all trainees at Children’s National.
 In addition, interns receive a professional fund of $1000.00.
 Interns have 4 weeks of paid vacation, 8 national holidays and 12 days of sick leave.
 Subsidized health insurance and parking are available.

-The Children’s National internship program is fully accredited by the American Psychological Association.
+The Children’s National Hospital Psychology Internship program is fully accredited by the American Psychological Association.
 Applicants may contact the American Psychological Association’s Office of Program Consultation and Accreditation for additional information pertaining to our accreditation.